In Kristy Woodson Harvey’s debut novel, Dear Carolina, we read about two distinctly different young women. This is a summary and book review.

 Khaki, wants another child so badly, yet getting pregnant with her love just isn’t happening.

 Jodi accidentally gets pregnant and the father doesn’t stick around.
-Just as well, as he wasn’t much to begin with.
+Just as well, as he wasn’t worth much to begin with.

 And two mothers?
 Why not?